jsownz/testing-angular/README.md

 ## Testing Node, Jade and Angular

-generated with express using jade templating
+generated with express using jade templating and toast css grid system

 *need to install nodemon globally - this reloads when we make changes to node app files*:
 ```